BookStackApp/BookStack/dev/docs/logical-theme-system.md

 ```

 The above registration code would typically be within your `functions.php` theme file.
-You could also define the above block class in the same file or separate it into its own file
+You could also define the above block class in the same file, or separate it into its own class file
 and include it from the `functions.php` via a `require_once()` call.

 Lastly, we'll need to create the view for the registered block.
-In our example we return `blocks.total-blocks` from the `getView` method, so our view needs to be located at
+In our example we return `blocks.total-books` from the `getView` method, so our view needs to be located at
-`blocks/total-blocks.blade.php` from a view providing directory.
+`blocks/total-books.blade.php` from a view providing directory.
-In a theme folder, we can just create it at `blocks/total-blocks.blade.php` within the folder path.
+In a theme folder, we can just create it at `blocks/total-books.blade.php` within the folder path.
-If we were building in a module, we'd need to create this at `views/blocks/total-blocks.blade.php` within our module folder.
+If we were building in a module, we'd need to create this at `views/blocks/total-books.blade.php` within our module folder.
 For our example, we'll use this content to make use of the data we're passing to the view:

 ```html